chrishunt/rubiks-cube/README.md

 ![](https://raw.github.com/chrishunt/rubiks-cube/master/img/cube_scramble_2.jpg)

-And here's a fully scrambled cube.
+Here's a fully scrambled cube.
 This looks hard to solve.
 We can start our cube in this state if we like and have the solver tell us a solution.

 Here's the scramble we used to mix the cube if you'd like to try it yourself: